Phonics, Reading, and Spelling

 We value reading for pleasure highly and work hard as a school to grow our Reading for Pleasure pedagogy.

-- In Nursery and Reception, children have access to the reading corner every day in their free flow time and the books are continually refreshed.
+- In Nursery and Reception, children have access to their reading corner every day in their free flow time and the books are continually refreshed, linking to different areas of learning as well as the children's observed interests and curiosities.

 - Children from Reception onwards have a home reading record.
 The parent/carer records comments to share with adults in school and the adults will write in this on a regular basis to ensure communication between home and school.